nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-react-fundamentals-higher-order-components-replaces-mixins.md

   }
 }
 ```
 We can do a lot of things here, but the first thing we're going to do is render our new component.
 We're simply going to return our `InnerComponent`, whatever that was, in its JSX syntax.
-To use this, let's see, on the Button, we're going to wrap the entire function in our `HOC` method.
+To use this, let's see, on the `Button`, we're going to wrap the entire function in our `HOC` method.

 ``` javascript
 const Button = HOC((props) => <button>{props.children}</button>)